Prevalence of circumcision: Between 20% and 80%

 Angola, Burundi, Central African Republic, Chad, Congo (Rep), Lesotho, Malawi, Mozambique, Namibia, South Africa, Sudan, Tanzania, Uganda, Zambia.

 South Africa

+Traditional practices

+In Sotho and Xhosa culture, circumcision is a traditional initiation rite.
+It is known as lebollo la banna in Sotho and ulwaluko in Xhosa.

+Zulu King Shaka abolished the practise among the Zulu, though in 2010 Goodwill Zwelithini controversially proposed to revive it as a way of preventing HIV/AIDS.

+Modern practices

-It is estimated that 48.7% of males are circumcised in South Africa.
-One national study reported that 54.2% of black Africans were circumcised, with 32.1% of those traditionally circumcised and 13.4% circumcised for medical reasons.
+It is estimated that 44.7% of males are circumcised in South Africa.
+One national study reported that 54.2% of Black South Africans were circumcised, with 32.1% of those traditionally circumcised and 13.4% circumcised for medical reasons.

+Circumcision is now uncommon in South Africa except for cultural or religious reasons, and it is not performed in most public or children's hospitals for non-medical reasons.
+Less than 25% of non-Black South Africans are circumcised.

+Statistics

 More than 80%

-Benin, Burkina Faso, Cameroon, Congo (Dem Rep), Cote d'Ivoire, Djibouti, Equatorial Guinea, Eritrea, Ethiopia, Gabon, Gambia, Ghana, Guinea, Guinea-Bissau, Kenya, Liberia, Mali, Mauritania, Niger, Nigeria, Senegal, Sierra Leone, Somalia, Togo.
+Benin, Burkina Faso, Cameroon, Congo (Dem Rep), Côte d'Ivoire, Djibouti, Equatorial Guinea, Eritrea, Ethiopia, Gabon, Gambia, Ghana, Guinea, Guinea-Bissau, Kenya, Liberia, Mali, Mauritania, Niger, Nigeria, Senegal, Sierra Leone, Somalia, Togo.

 Americas

 Less than 20%

-Less than 20% of the population are circumcised in Argentina, Belize, Bolivia, Brazil, Chile, Colombia, Costa Rica, Cuba, Dominican Republic, El Salvador, Ecuador, French Guiana, Guatemala, Guyana, Haiti, Honduras, Jamaica, Nicaragua, Panama, Paraguay, Peru, Saint Lucia, The Bahamas, Trinidad and Tobago, Uruguay, Venezuela.
+Less than 20% of the population are circumcised in Argentina, Belize, Bolivia, Brazil, Chile, Colombia, Costa Rica, Cuba, Dominican Republic, El Salvador, Ecuador, French Guiana, Guatemala, Guyana, Haiti, Honduras, Jamaica, Nicaragua, Panama, Paraguay, Peru, Suriname, Saint Lucia, The Bahamas, Trinidad and Tobago, Uruguay, Venezuela.

 The Bahamas

-The reported circumcision rate for younger individuals (age 15-18) is 16.7% (2019).
+The reported circumcision rate for younger individuals (age 15–18) is 16.7% (2019).